Mesmero: Powers, abilities, and equipment

 Vincent is a mutant with superhuman hypnotic powers.
 He has the psionic ability to mentally influence the minds of others via eye contact, especially telepaths.
 Through a combination of careful planning and skill, he could manipulate their minds, even if they were much more prone to realizing/breaking his machinations than a non-psychic.
 Mesmero can hypnotize people into doing whatever he wants them to, alter their brains with false personalities or memories, and make his victims see him as a different person.
 He had proven unable to control Magneto, which his helmet that negates all telepathic attacks pertain brainwashing and Alysande Stuart, with her capabilities, for unknown reasons.

 At one time, Mesmero wore a costume, which allows him to teleport, leaving only an energy blip where he once stood.
 That feat was only used for escaping an angry Alpha Flight and may have been controlled entirely by the technology of this suit or tied in some way to his mental capabilities.

+Reception

+Benito Cereno of ComicsAlliance referred to Mesmero as an "oddball favorite villain."